siberianfox/g2wiki/Raster-Streaming-Protocol.md

 ## Details

-### Scan Parameter and Memory Constraints
-There are two cases for memory constraints: (1) the CNC controller does not have sufficient memory to store an entire image line, (2) it does.
-For case 2, a Lasersaur with a 48" bed running at 1200 DPI with a bit depth of 16 would require 115,200 bytes to store an image line.
-In ordinary circumstances the machine would not need an entire line, but here are some situations where that is not true:

-- Bi-directional scanning - the pixel in the return scan must be played out from "right to left"
-- Pixel-to-dot scaling, where multiple passes of the laser are required to achieve a pixel of sufficient size
-- Advanced compression encodings like PNG's Up, Average, and Paeth compression filters (actually require *2* lines)

-It is possible to achieve bi-directional rastering without storing lines (case 2) if the rasterizer reverses the image byte order for the return line such that it can be played out in the right-to-left move.

 ##Protocol Extensions
 This section is a parking lot for additional things that may be considered beyond MVP functionality.